 - 1. To accept the offer from the Healthwatch Essex representative to include speaking to representatives from the Trauma Ambassador Group as part of future evidence gathering for future relevant scrutiny sessions. - 2.
 That an all-member communication be sent advising of the availability of domestic abuse awareness training. - 3.
 That information on COMPASS should be reproduced on business cards for members to use and hand-out. - 4.
 That parish councils be offered J9 training so that they have the option and capability to become local places of safety for those suffering domestic abuse.
-Members also welcomed Healthwatch Essex's offer of assistance in relation to supporting appropriate training. - 5.
+Members also welcomed Healthwatch Essex's offer that they also may be able to help promote the training that is available. - 5.
 That the People and Families Policy and Scrutiny Committee be advised how the case backlog in Courts was impacting on domestic abuse issues and support. - 6.
 That the People and Families Policy and Scrutiny Committee be further updated on local support services, the roll-out of new early intervention services and meeting the new statutory duties, in a few months' time.